dootamroy/DEMO-SPRINGBOOT/documentation/github_actions_dependency_graph_fix.md

 ## Alternative Solutions

-If you don't need dependency graph functionality, you can:
+If you still encounter issues, you can:

 ### Option 1: Remove the dependency graph step entirely
 ```yaml